 “Many businesses will not allow people to even enter if they’re not customers,” Morgan said.
 “They won’t allow them to use the restrooms to maybe run some water across the back of their neck or their faces to cool off, take up space in dining room or have access to beverage stations unless they’re a customer, and a lot of the time people experiencing homelessness don’t have that money.”

-Without the ability to be in a shaded area or in air conditioning, people who are unhoused or those with stable housing become susceptible to heat-related illnesses.
+Without the ability to be in a shaded area or in air conditioning, people who are unhoused or those without stable housing become susceptible to heat-related illnesses.
 Some heat-related illnesses, like heat stroke, can happen very quickly, Moseley explained.

 "Heat stroke is like a severe infection,” Moseley explained.
-“You have liver failure, lung failure, kidney failure, mental status changes, loss of blood pressure, loss of ability to clot blood, all of those things happen in severe infections, and it's because you're of your body's immune response… it kills quickly.”
+“You have liver failure, lung failure, kidney failure, mental status changes, loss of blood pressure, loss of ability to clot blood, all of those things happen in severe infections, and it's because of your body's immune response… it kills quickly.”

 Moseley said heat stroke has a mortality rate of 20 to 80%, even if a person is able to get to a hospital.